WebAssembly/design/AstSemantics.md

 ## Local and Memory types

-All storage locations in WebAssembly are typed, including global variables, the heap, local variables, or parameters.
-The set of types legal for global variables and the heap, called *Memory types*,  are:
+Individual storage locations in WebAssembly are typed, including global variables, local variables, and parameters.
+The heap itself is not typed, but all accesses to the heap are annotated with a type.
+The legal types for global variables and heap accesses are called *Memory types*.

   * Int8 - signed 8-bit integer
   * Int16 - signed 16-bit integer